Mummy makeover in London

 After your procedure

-After your procedure, our dedicated postoperative support team are available round the clock to answer any questions or concerns you may have.
+After your mummy makeover procedure, our dedicated postoperative support team are available round the clock to answer any questions or concerns you may have.
 Our team will call you regularly for the first 2 weeks after your procedure to make sure your pain levels are well controlled and your healing is progressing as normal.
 You will need to come in for drain removal by one of our nurses at 2-3 days after your procedure.

-The recovery after a Brazilian tummy tuck is usually straightforward with minimal discomfort that can be effectively controlled with tablet painkillers and the majority of our patients are very comfortable by the end of week 1.
+The recovery after a mummy makeover is usually straightforward with minimal discomfort that can be effectively controlled with tablet painkillers and the majority of our patients are very comfortable by the end of week 1.
 The key is to keep well hydrated and keep mobilising gently to help the healing process as there is a risk of DVT/PE after tummy tuck surgery.
 Your doctor may recommend a period of approximately one week off work.
 You should minimise any excessive physical activity for the first 2 weeks after surgery to help with the healing of the incisions and reduce swelling.

 You will be required to wear a supportive compression garment for a full 6 weeks to make sure healing is optimal, and also so that scars heal with best results.